“So what’ya in for?” The 40-something aesthetician rested a hand on my shoulder, her southern accent chummy.

-I didn’t feel excited.
+I didn’t feel excited about the television interview.
 I felt like someone had exteriorized my stomach and was poking sharp needles in it.
 My brain felt completely blank.

-I realized, dread washing over me, that I had no idea what questions I would be asked, I couldn’t remember any talking points, and, stupidly, I hadn’t taken the time to practice.
+I realized, dread washing over me, that I had no idea what questions I would be asked during the television interview, I couldn’t remember any talking points, and, stupidly, I hadn’t taken the time to practice.

 Heather patted foundation onto my face.